OICR/PGMLab/www/README.md

 ## to run in development

-     npm run ( in root directory)
+     npm run

-Now navigate to "http://localhost:8080/apps/PathwayMutationAnalyzer/index.html" in your browser"
+Now navigate to "http://localhost:8080/pgmlab.html" in your browser"